amaanshaikh711/Weather-Forecast-Dashboard/readme.md

 📊 Interactive Charts: Visualizes temperature trends and rainfall probability with smooth Plotly graphs.

-🧊 Dynamic Blur Background: Automatically adjusts colors and gradients based on current weather and time (day/night/rain/cloud).

 💨 Weather Metrics Cards: Displays temperature, humidity, wind speed, pressure, and visibility in clean, uniform cards.

-🧱 Fully Responsive Layout: Adapts perfectly on desktop and mobile screens — no empty spaces or overflow.

 🎚️ Rain Chart Toggle: Option to show or hide the 7-day rain probability graph to keep the interface clean.